khilesh321/LibraLink-V2/frontend/README.md

 - The system analyzes your last 5 borrowed books
 - AI generates personalized recommendations from the top books in the library
 - Click "Issue Book" to borrow recommended books

+#### AI Chatbot

+- Click the floating chat icon in the bottom-right corner of any page
+- Ask questions about books, library policies, or get help with navigation
+- The AI assistant is powered by Google Gemini and can help with:
+  - Finding books by genre, author, or topic
+  - Explaining library rules and procedures
+  - Providing reading recommendations
+  - Answering general questions about the library system

 ### Rating System